 Good attendance is celebrated by the school with medals awarded to the children.
 Children with 96% attendance for a complete term will receive an attendance medal.
 There are 3 different medals - a bronze medal for 1 complete term, a silver medal for 2 complete terms and a gold medal for 3 complete terms (the whole year).
 The Education Welfare Service also run additional challenges throughout the year.

-It is no coincidence that higher attendance leads to higher academic achievement.
 Reading Local Authority expect that each pupil should achieve at least 96% school attendance.
-Attendance is closely monitored by the school’s Attendance Team and if your child falls below 96% a member of this team may be in touch to invite you in to school to look at how the school can work together with families in order to improve pupil attendance.
+Attendance is closely monitored by the school’s Attendance Team and if your child falls below 96% a member of this team may be in touch to invite you in to school to look at how the school can work together to improve pupil attendance.

 If your child’s attendance falls below 96% a referral may be made to our Education Welfare Officer.
 If attendance falls below 90% a referral is automatically made to our Education Welfare Officer who will make contact with you.
 As a result you may be asked to provide evidence of any further absences in order for these to be authorised e.g. a prescription, some prescribed medication, an appointment card.

 Parents or carers who take their children out of school during term time for 7.5 days or more without the school’s permission (unauthorised leave), will be issued with a fixed penalty notice by the Local Authority.
 The fine is currently £60 per child per parent, this amount increases to £120 per child per parent if not paid within 21 days.

 Parents and carers must apply for ALL leave of absence on the Request for Leave of Absence form which must be submitted to the Head Teacher via the school office in the usual way.
 The fine is currently £60 per child per parent, this amount increases to £120 per child per parent if not paid within 21 days.